Sinéad Morrissey

 Sinéad Morrissey (born 24 April 1972 in Portadown, County Armagh) is a Northern Irish poet.
 In January 2014 she won the T. S. Eliot Prize for her fifth collection Parallax and in 2017 she won the Forward Prize for Poetry for her sixth collection On Balance.

 Life

 Raised in Belfast, she was educated at Trinity College, Dublin, where she took BA and PhD degrees.
 After periods living in Japan and New Zealand she now lives in Newcastle.
-She was appointed writer-in-residence and then Reader in Creative Writing at Queen's University, Belfast.
+She was appointed writer-in-residence and then Reader in Creative Writing followed by Professor of Creative Writing at Queen's University, Belfast, where she was also assistant director of the Seamus Heaney Centre.
 In 2016 she was appointed Professor of Creative Writing at the University of Newcastle.
 Morrissey has two children.

 Works

 She has published six collections of poetry: There Was Fire in Vancouver (1996), Between Here and There (2001), The State of the Prisons (2005), Through the Square Window (2009), and Parallax (2013), the second, third and fourth of which were shortlisted for the T. S. Eliot Prize.
 In 2017 she published her sixth collection On Balance, which was awarded the Forward Prize for Poetry.